Podidiving/podidiving/README.md

 Senior Machine Learning Engineer @ Tinkoff

-Interested in all Deep Learning related stuff and especially Computer Vision 😎
+Interested in all Deep Learning related stuff, especially Computer Vision. 😎

 I like to teach people machine learning because it's awesome.
-Reach me out if you'd like to get a great lecture about backpropagation 🤩
+Reach out to me if you'd like to get a great lecture about backpropagation 🤩

 Sometimes play guitar 🎸